 A: A quorum of stockholders is necessary to hold a valid meeting.
-A quorum will be present if at least a majority of the outstanding shares of Common Stock are represented by stockholders present at the meeting or by proxy.
-On the Record Date, there were a total of 52,116,862 shares of Common Stock outstanding and entitled to vote.
-Thus, 26,058,431 shares must be represented by stockholders present at the meeting or by proxy to have a quorum.
+A quorum will be present if at least a majority of the outstanding shares of Common Stock are represented by stockholders as of the Record Date present at the meeting or by proxy.